 For accurate eye tracking, the eye tracker needs to find your pupils (or more precisely, the relationship between the pupils and the glints, or reflections).
 This can be done through either bright or dark pupil tracking.
 Bright pupil tracking works similarly to when you get red eyes when using a camera with a flash.
 By placing the flash, or in this case the illuminators, farther away from the lens you can avoid this.
 This is dark pupil tracking.

 Some people track better with dark pupil tracking, others with bright pupil tracking.
 Factors like pupil size, age and environmental lights affect how well you are tracked using either of the two methods.
 Tobii Dynavox eye trackers are unique in that they dynamically switch between bright and dark pupil tracking, so you will always have an optimized eye tracking experience.

 Our eye tracking technology is designed with the following in mind:

 Even though eye tracking may be a simple concept, it's a very complex and research-intense endeavor to make a product that's easy to use.
 We strive to make our eye tracking technology as simple to use as possible.

-We have years of experience with eye tracking technology through our parent company Tobii, the world leader in eye tracking innovation for almost 20 years.
+We have many years of experience with eye tracking technology.
 This includes the development of outdoor eye tracking - the industry’s first eye tracker dedicated specifically to accessibility, with the ability to control a device outdoors in bright sunlight.